This conference is a joint effort and a collaboration between PyConDE and PyData Berlin, hence there will be dedicated tracks for each area.

 PyConDE brings together developers, programmers, DevOps, scientists and others from the Python community to discuss applications techniques, updates to the language, further Open Source development and talk community.

 PyData brings together analysts, scientists, developers, engineers, enthusiasts and others from the data science community to discuss applications of new tools and techniques within data science.
 Our talks often include data management, analytics, visualization as well as new machine learning approaches including statistical and neural network approaches.

 Please submit your proposal until

-- Two talk tracks dedicated exclusively to PyData topics such as Artificial Intelligence, Machine Learning, and Ethics
+- Two talk tracks dedicated exclusively to PyData topics such as Data Analysis, Machine Learning, and Artificial Intelligence.

 - Two talk tracks for Python topics as programming, DevOps, Web, Django.

 - Plenary for keynotes as well as PyData and PyConDE sessions.

 - One for general topics as Ethics, best practices and community .

 We welcome presentations focusing on a variety of topics all around Python and Data (incl. languages as R, Julia, Scala and Rust).
 See a detailed list of languages and frameworks included, but not limited to the keywords below.
 To see the presentation of previous events, please look at our past conference videos on YouTube at PyData, PyConDE.

 Presentation content can be at a novice, intermediate or advanced level.
 Talks will run 30-45 minutes and hands-on tutorials will run 90 minutes.